LibraryOfCongress/concordia/static-pages/help-center.md

       <div class="card-body">

 Registering for an account is optional, but gives you access to the tagging and reviewing features of crowd.loc.gov.
 Go to Register at the top of the homepage to make an account.
 Create a username, which will be visible to other volunteers and users of the site.
 Enter your email address in the “Email” field (this will not be visible to or shared with other users), and in the password field create a unique password with a combination of capital and lowercase letters, numbers and special characters such as #, $, !, or %.

+You can also register for a separate account on the <a href="https://historyhub.history.gov/community/crowd-loc">History Hub discussion forum</a>, where you can discuss the material you are transcribing or your experience of encountering primary sources.
+Feel free to raise questions or concerns, especially if you think other volunteers might be able to respond or benefit from your post.
+History Hub is a moderated forum.
+The Community Managers will check in regularly to approve comments and engage in discussion, and will try to answer questions about the project or the collections within 3-5 business days.
+Reference Librarians and curators will also answer some questions.
       </div>
     </div>
   </div>